27 February 14

 I am a very experienced practitioner looking for a programme that will develop my technical skills.
 Is this programme for me?

 This programme is not devised to focus specifically on one craft, nor is it a technical training course.
 BAFTA Crew will give you access to established HoDs and a deeper insight into their working practices.
 The programme is designed to help you develop your skills through dialogue with our speakers, who are among the best in the international film industry, and also through networking with fellow Crew members.
 BAFTA Crew will also provide an environment in which you can meet other professionals at a similar level in the industry and gain a broader understanding of their work.

 Will BAFTA cover my travel to and from events?

 You are expected to cover your own travel and accommodation.
-We do have a very limited number of bursaries available to supplement travel costs on the basis of need.
+We do have a limited number of bursaries available to supplement travel costs for those travelling to an event more than 50 miles from their home address.
 More details will be available once you have been accepted and before you pay your fee.

-I have worked on more than two feature films but in a junior role in my department.
+I have worked on more than four feature films but in a junior role in my department.
 Should I apply?